pombredanne/perfetto/docs/ipc.md

 ***

 **TL;DR**
 We needed an IPC for Android and Linux which was small, simple, controllable, predictable, C++11 friendly and debuggable.
-If you don't like it you don't have to use it, you can wrap your own IPC transport (e.g., Perfetto uses Mojo in chromium) or just short circuit the Perfetto `{Service,Producer,Consumer}` interfaces for IPC-less full in-process use.
+Our IPC transport is not mandatory outside of Android, you can wrap your own IPC transport (e.g., Perfetto uses Mojo in chromium) or just short circuit the Perfetto `{Service,Producer,Consumer}` interfaces for IPC-less full in-process use.